-Sleeping close to your baby is comforting for you and him, but at some point, you’ll need to move him out of your room and into his own.
+Sleeping close to your baby is comforting for you and him, but at some point, you’ll need to transition baby into own room.
 Here’s the best way to do it.

 Maybe your little one outgrew his bassinet, and you don’t have space for a crib in your bedroom.
 Or perhaps you’re going back to work and want to teach your baby how to sleep independently.

 Whatever the case may be with your unique circumstances, you know it’s time to move your baby to his own room.

 But what is the easiest way to transition from the family bed into a space of his own?

 Prepare the nursery with all the essentials to transition baby into own room